 The folder Default User is used for creating a new user account.
 This folder will be copied to the new user account folder.
 By editing this folder, you can change the settings of new user accounts in the future.
 By changing these settings once, all the new user accounts will profit.

 Restoring the settings in a new user account is practically the same.
-In stead of Old computer you choose New computer, I don't need the Wizard Disk, choose Other and use the Browse button to find the backup location.
+Instead of Old computer you select New computer, I don't need the Wizard Disk, select Other and use the Browse button to find the backup location.
 You need to log off and on again.
 To finish you will have to change some desktop settings and none-Windows software settings.

 If you plan to create and recover a system image (but also if you don't) you need to move all personal data to a second partition (for example D:).
 Else you will lose personal data when you try to recover your Windows partition!
 This need to be done for ALL user accounts!
 I prefer to use the D: partition (a logical NTFS drive in an extended partition) to store all personal data (another possibility is to create multiple partitions (logical disks in the extended partition): everybody has his or here own disk).
 On the D: partition you create multiple folders with the names of the different user accounts (you can create these folders with the Windows Explorer).

 In the Windows Explorer you are able to change the default storage location of the My Documents folder for each user account.
-Logon the specific user account, start the Windows Explorer, right clicking the My Documents folder, choose Properties and move the My Documents folder to the folder D:\user account.
+Logon the specific user account, start the Windows Explorer, right clicking the My Documents folder, select Properties, tab Target and move the My Documents folder to the folder D:\user account.
 All the files (including My Pictures, My Music, ...) will be moved at once!

 The next folder to move, is the Favorites folder.
 Navigate to C:\Documents and Settings\user account\ and find the Favorites folder.
-Right click the Favorites folder, choose Cut, move to the D:\user account\, right click this folder and choose Paste.
+Right click the Favorites folder, select Cut, move to the D:\user account\, right click this folder and select Paste.